-- AMR researchers equipped with a comprehensive set of technical and non-technical proficiencies necessary to address the multifaceted challenge of AMR - Stronger collaboration among AMR researchers and stakeholders, spanning diverse research disciplines, One Health sectors, SMEs, and industries, fostering a deeper comprehension of how each sector can contribute synergistically - Establishment of a robust network comprising the upcoming AMR researchers, ready to confront the evolving AMR challenges - Improved AMR research capacity within the EU, encompassing widening countries, and globally, extending support to Low- and Middle-Income Countries (LMICs), fortifying the collective global capacity to combat antimicrobial resistance
+- AMR researchers equipped with a comprehensive set of technical and non-technical proficiencies necessary to address the multifaceted challenge of AMR. - Stronger collaboration among AMR researchers and stakeholders, spanning diverse research disciplines, One Health sectors, SMEs, and industries, fostering a deeper comprehension of how each sector can contribute synergistically. - Establishment of a robust network comprising the upcoming AMR researchers, ready to confront the evolving AMR challenges. - Improved AMR research capacity within the EU and beyond, encompassing widening countries, extending support to Low- and Middle-Income Countries (LMICs), fortifying the collective global capacity to combat antimicrobial resistance.

-4.3 Data exploitation programme
+Data exploitation programme

-A data exploitation programme is envisaged to support the AMR community including epidemiologists, clinicians, practitioners/veterinarians and environment experts and data stewards to facilitate sharing and (re)using of data and research infrastructures to foster an effective and efficient control and prevention of AMR.
-There is also a need to share data and information about AMR with other stakeholders outside the research domain to enable actions for policy and practice.
+A data exploitation programme is envisaged to support the AMR community including, but not limited to, researchers, epidemiologists, clinicians, bioinformaticians, mathematical modellers, veterinarians, agricultural scientists, social scientists, environment experts and data stewards, to facilitate sharing and (re)using of data and research infrastructures to foster an effective and efficient control and prevention of AMR.
+There is also a need to share data and information about One Health AMR with other stakeholders outside the research domain to enable actions for policy and practice.
 To achieve this, data in the AMR research domain will be optimally produced, and made available for (re-)use.
-Data, in this context, includes all resources that are relevant for AMR-research, including quantitative and qualitative data sources from various research disciplines of relevance including, the software to use data, collections of physical resources like biological materials, audio and video recordings, etc, as well as existing resources such as datasets and databases covering the entire OH spectrum, microbial resources and research infrastructures, such as biobanks.
+Data, in this context, includes all resources that are relevant for AMR-research, including quantitative and qualitative data sources from various research disciplines of relevance including, the software to use data, collections of physical resources like biological materials, audio and video recordings, etc, as well as existing resources such as datasets and databases covering the OH sectors, microbial resources and research infrastructures, such as biobanks.

 The programme will therefore work towards implementing the FAIR principles, as these guide the steps towards data to become findable, accessible, interoperable and reusable for both people and machines (computers).
 It will be done through subsequent and feasible steps, considering the level of reusability of data resources in the funded projects as well other resources.
 The ultimate goal would be that funded research and innovation projects produce (or use) FAIR data that remain at their source, that can be visited by algorithms, and be used by computer technology (data science, artificial intelligence).
-This would facilitate advanced analyses on large amounts of data, from different domains, regions and disciplines.
+This would facilitate advanced analyses on large amounts of data, from different domains, disciplines and geographical areas.
 The programme will also facilitate sharing (or ultimately data visiting by algorithms) of data generated from the funded research and innovation projects, as well promote use and re-use of existing resources and research infrastructure relevant in the field of AMR covering the OH sectors.
 The main objectives of the programme will be:

-- 1) To identify the stakeholders and users of AMR data and their needs to maximise the potential of data (re)use from various sources within the OH AMR sectors to generate insights for research and policy; - To identify the needs, barriers and solutions for availability, interoperability and reusability of AMR data resources and existing research infrastructure across OH sectors;

-- 3) To develop an operational structure and framework to support researchers and data stewards to produce FAIR data and facilitate different type of users' access to AMR data and information; - 4) To demonstrate how the produced (meta)data can be (re)used to tackle AMR research, policy or public health issues with a OH approach.
+- 1. To identify the stakeholders and users of AMR data and their needs to maximise the potential of data (re)use from various sources within the OHAMR sectors to generate insights for research and policy. - To identify the needs, barriers and solutions for availability, interoperability and reusability of AMR data resources and existing research infrastructure across OH sectors. - 3.
+To develop an operational structure and framework to support researchers and data stewards to produce FAIR data and facilitate different type of users' access to AMR data and information. - 4.
+To demonstrate how the produced (meta)data can be (re)used to tackle AMR research, policy or public health issues with a OH approach.